 Grammar Well utilizes a stateful lexer, which is optional but highly recommended due to its significant assistance in constructing production rules for the grammar.
 The lexer configuration comprises two subsections: config and states.
-It is important to note that the configuration section must be placed at the top.
-Currently, the sole configuration option available is the optional setting start, which determines the initial lexer state to begin with.
+The configuration section must be placed at the top.

 lexer {